SoujanyaPonnapalli/soujanyaponnapalli.github.io/_collaborators/collaborators-1.md

 Advisors and Academic Collaborators
 -----
-- Natacha Crooks, Prof at UC Berkeley (Postdoc advisor)
+- Natacha Crooks, Prof. at UC Berkeley (Postdoc advisor)
-- Vijay Chidambaram, Prof at UT Austin (PhD advisor)
+- Vijay Chidambaram, Prof. at UT Austin (PhD advisor)
-- Dahlia Malhi, Prof at UC Santa Barbara
+- Dahlia Malkhi, Prof. at UC Santa Barbara
-- Greg Ganger, Prof at CMU
+- Greg Ganger, Prof. at CMU
-- Zsolt Istav, Prof at TU Darmstadt
+- Zsolt Istav, Prof. at TU Darmstadt

 # This is an item in your portfolio.
 It can be have images or nice text.
 If you name the file .md, it will be parsed as markdown.
 If you name the file .html, it will be parsed as HTML.